 Good Answer: Good clear evidence of ability to set goals and to take action with a goal in mind.
 Evidence of an ability to evaluate progress on a regular basis (and make changes to actions where needed).

 Poor Answer: No evidence of deliberate intent or systematic evaluation.
-Evidence is either weak (e.g. “I think I’ve done OK”) and/or shows a lack of systematic thought.
+Evidence is either weak (e.g. ‘I think I’ve done OK’) and/or shows a lack of systematic thought.

 Chapter 2: Personal development and learning

-How have you changed or tried to develop yourself whilst at university?
+How have you changed or tried to develop yourself while at university?

-Trying to find out: Ability to reflect on personal strengths and weaknesses
+Trying to find out: Ability to reflect on personal strengths and weaknesses.

 Good Answer: Good clear answer, with proactive actions given.